Skip to main content

 2. Pay your tuition deposit

-Students must pay their $500.00 CAD non-refundable tuition deposit before proceeding with the PAL process.
+You'll then need to pay your non-refundable tuition deposit before proceeding with the PAL process.
 Payment is accepted online using MasterCard or Visa.
-You will need your Ontario Tech student number.
-The tuition deposit will only be refunded in instances that a study permit application is denied.
+You will need your Ontario Tech student number, which is located at the top of your offer letter and can be found in the Applicant Portal.
+It can take 2 to 3 working days for your payment to update in our system.
+The tuition deposit is only refundable in instances that a study permit application is denied.

 BorderPass Partnership